libreswan/libreswan/RELENG.md

 - push commits to github (or wait 15 mins): ssh build@vaul.libreswan.org ./bin/github-push.sh

+## GITHUB

+- create a milestone for the next release

+- close this release's milestone

+  (it has nothing outstanding, right?!?)

+- create a bug label with magic colouring

+  v5.3, for instance, has the colour #0503ff, get it?

 # After the release

 - Start new section in CHANGES with x.y+1 (unreleased)

-- Post to announce@libreswan.org (causes mail approval msgs for swan and dev as well)
+- Post to announce@libreswan.org

+  (causes mail approval msgs for swan and dev as well)

 - Build fedora release